The Colonialism of Chinese Medicine Skepticism

 As I write in the intro to my Covid Resources page: “… As Western/modern medicine grappled with developing these vaccines under extreme pressure, I also strongly feel that little to no actual individualized immune system supportive measures remain being discussed broadly, despite the fact that we do have tools to help at our disposal.
 This cannot be stressed enough — especially for at-risk populations.
 We need both vaccines — and deeper education on improving our overall health, especially now that we face the shadow Long Covid pandemic — something which TCM is extremely adept at managing.
 Traditional Chinese/Eastern Medicine (TCM) is indeed capable of being an assistant method of prevention and treatment (alongside, of course, all standard CDC/WHO/local governmental guidelines — this goes without saying!).
 We’ve been at this in an unbroken tradition, now backed by modern science — for millennia.
 A brief glimpse provided below (our textbooks are significantly more detailed and not available online).
 So I’m not talking about fringe quack supplements here.”

 The upcoming additions will add dozens of pages of discussion and citation as well as general reformatting.
-Essentially the

 TABLE OF CONTENTS/UPCOMING ADDITIONS

 (Items in bold are completed “enough” to be posted here publicly, italics are in “upcoming” private drafts to be merged here when finished)